The ergodicity of nonlinear McKean-Vlasov stochastic differential equations with common noise: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize} \item This paper addresses a large class of MV-SDEswCN whose coefficients depend on both state and measure variables, and the drift term exhibits at most polynomially.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We investigate a large class of MV-SDEswCN \eqref{eq1.1}, where both the drift and diffusion coefficients depend on the state and the measure, and the drift term exhibits at most polynomial growth.

-\item The strong/weak existence and uniqueness of the solution couple $(X_t,\mathcal{L}^1(X_t))$ of the MV-SDEswCN \eqref{eq1.1} is established.
-The existence of the unique invariant measure for $(X_t,\mathcal{L}^1(X_t))$ of the MV-SDEswCN \eqref{eq1.1} is proved.
+\item We propose a novel methodological framework for establishing the ergodicity property of the MV-SDEswCN \eqref{eq1.1}.
+By constructing a product measure space and defining an appropriate operator semigroup, we simultaneously capture the invariant measure information for both the conditional distribution $\mathcal{L}^1(X_t)$ and the state $X_t$.
+Building upon this framework, we further establish the strong LLN through a decoupling approach

-\item The conditional propagation of chaos is established in infinite horizon.
-The convergence rate of the measure couple of single particle and the empirical measure of the IPSwCN converges to the invariant measure couple of the MV-SDEswCN \eqref{eq1.1} is obtained.
+\item We establish the uniform-in-time conditional propagation of chaos for this general class of equations.
+Furthermore, we prove the convergence of the single-particle distribution and the empirical measure of the IPSwCN \eqref{eq5.1} to the marginals of the invariant measure of the limiting MV-SDEswCN \eqref{eq1.1}, thereby validating the particle approximation on infinite time scales. \end{itemize}

-\item Compared with the existing literature on MV-SDEswCN, we propose a new method for proving the invariant measure by constructing a complete product measure space as well as an appropriate operator semigroup on it.
-The information of invariant measure is obtained not only for $\mathcal{L}^1(X_t)$ but also for $ X_t$. \end{itemize}